-3.19 The Local Government Elections (Wales) Act 2021 (LGEW Act) gained royal assent on 20 January 2021 and provides a framework for establishing Corporate Joint Committees across Wales.
+3.23 The Local Government Elections (Wales) Act 2021 (LGEW Act) gained royal assent on 20 January 2021 and provides a framework for establishing Corporate Joint Committees across Wales.
 This Act provides the basis for delivering specified functions on a regional basis.
-The initial functions are regional transport planning, strategic development planning and the economic well-being power.
-Preparation of a Strategic Development Plan (SDP) will enable a more consistent, cost effective approach to plan making, with key decisions taken once at the strategic level.
+The initial functions are regional transport planning, strategic development planning and the economic well-being powers.
+Preparation of a Strategic Development Plan (SDP) will enable a more consistent, cost-effective approach to plan making, with key decisions taken once at the strategic level.
 This will be larger than local issues such as the scale of housing growth, jobs and spatial distribution across a number of LPAs planned for in an integrated and comprehensive way.

-3.20 Blaenau Gwent forms part of the South East Wales CJC which came into force in February 2022.
+3.24 Blaenau Gwent forms part of the Southeast Wales CJC which formally gained responsibility for preparing Regional Strategic Development Plans and Regional Transport Plans in June 2022.
 Welsh Government are encouraging local authorities to start the preparatory work for the SDP now, so there is minimal delay in preparing an SDP.
+Work is ongoing by the CJC to put the necessary organisational arrangements and resources in place for the preparation of the Strategic Development Plan.